Well, this is easily my favorite winter wedding! Happy 1-week anniversary, Kristin & Bobby!

 - Allow plenty of time for guests to get from the ceremony to the reception site.
 Or consider having both at the same venue!

 - Think of how much fun a hot chocolate bar could be?!
 Caramel flavoring, mini marshmallows, peppermint sticks…what a great pairing for dessert.
 (Or a s’mores bar!
 Anything comforting and cozy is a great option.)
+Check out these creative and fun ideas for food at your wedding!

 - Consider having a fur shawl or knit cover-up for your outdoor shots.
 Cozy and warm can still be glamourous.